 When borrowers take out a home loan, they have to start making monthly mortgage payments.
 As many homeowners know, it can be easy to miss a few payments.
 You might wonder how many mortgage payments you can miss before foreclosure happens.
-The answer is that you can miss four payments, or about 120 days, before you’re in danger of being foreclosed upon.
+The answer is that in most cases, the lender can begin the foreclosure process once you’ve missed your fourth payment and are 120 days past due.

 As a rule, the more mortgage payments you miss, the more trouble you’ll be in with mortgage companies.
-Missing mortgage payments can cost you more — and with each missed payment, you’ll be inching closer to foreclosure.
+Missing mortgage payments can cost you more — with each missed payment, you’ll incur late fees and inch closer to foreclosure.

 Paying your mortgage should be among your top priorities.
 Missing mortgage payments can be disastrous for your personal credit and can have an adverse effect on your credit score, for which payment history is a major factor.
 If you do start missing payments, you should be familiar with the penalties and what can happen after each missed payment.